-Council considers trees to be significant capital assets.
+We consider trees to be significant capital assets.
 They are as much part of the community infrastructure as roads and footpaths.
 As such public trees are managed on a whole of life basis, within an asset management framework.
-All existing trees, new plantings and potential planting sites are recorded in Council's Tree Asset Management System.
+All existing trees, new plantings and potential planting sites are recorded in our Tree Asset Management System.

 - Forward planning – strategies for the future